angyonghaseyo/AutoInsure/README.md

 - Web3.js and ethers.js for blockchain interaction
 - MongoDB for policy template storage
 - Role-based UI for users and insurers

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Disclaimer

-This software is provided for educational and demonstration purposes only.
-It is not intended for use in production environments without proper security audits and testing.